 Inspect the weatherstripping for screws, clips, staples, or adhesive.
 This will give you an idea of what you’ll need to replace it.

-If your weatherstripping has adhesive, removing it will be easier if you heat up the adhesive either by using a heat gun or high temperature hair dryer or by letting it sit in the heat if you live in a hotter climate.
+If your weatherstripping has adhesive, removing it will be easier if you heat up the adhesive either by using a heat gun or high temperature hair dryer or by letting it sit in the heat in hotter weather.

 The cleaner the channels are, the better the weatherstrip will seal.
 Adhesive keeps the weatherstripping in place and also prevents outside elements like water from sitting in the channels and rusting the body.